bevyengine/bevy-website/content/news/2022-11-12-bevy-0.9/index.md

 }
 ```

-Arrays in the "reflection path api" can now use list syntax:
+Arrays in the "reflection path API" can now use list syntax:

 ```rust
 #[derive(Reflect)]